sumatrapdfreader/sumatrapdf/mupdf/docs/bindings.rst

     pointers (which generally take a `fz_context *ctx` arg).

-  * However as of 2022-06-03 if the C function throws a MuPDF exception, it will not be translated into a C++/Python exception, and so probably crash the process.
+  * However as of 2022-06-03 if the C function throws a MuPDF exception, it will not be translated into a C++/Python exception, and so will probably crash the process.

 * Where the underlying MuPDF function pointer has an arg that is a pointer to an MuPDF struct, unlike elsewhere in the MuPDF bindings we do not translate